EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 ![Product Notebook](./../images/ProductNotebookI.png)

-Lets start writing code.
+Let's start writing code.
 Write the following code in the first cell.
 Attach to the existing pool and click on the Run All button.

 ```python
 #Set up file paths